jperezov/vargate/README.md

 Functions will only run once.
 To run a function every time data is changed, use the following:

+    VarGate.on('someVar', func); // Will run every time `someVar` is set

+This is just short-hand for the following:

     VarGate.when('someVar', [func, true]); // Will run every time `someVar` is set VarGate.when([['someVar', '===', 3]], [func, true]); // Will run every time `someVar` is set to 3 VarGate.when(['someVar', 'anotherVar'], [func, true]); // Will run every time `someVar` and `anotherVar` are set